BRON BATTEN

 Bron also presented the collaborative durational project The Hole at the Performing Arts Festival in Berlin and the prestigious Prague Quadrennial throughout May and June 2019, in collaboration with Australian and Canadian artists Lisa Hirmer, Tessa Leong, Sete Tele and Malcolm Whittaker.

-Bron’s newest work Waterloo (Outside Eye Direction by Gary Abrahams) premiered at the 2019 Melbourne Fringe Festival where it won the Arts House Evolution Award and The Summerhall Edinburgh Touring Award, as well as being nominated for Best Performance at the festival.
+Bron’s newest work Waterloo premiered at the 2019 Melbourne Fringe Festival where it won the Arts House Evolution Award and The Summerhall Edinburgh Touring Award, as well as being nominated for Best Performance at the festival.

-Waterloo was then presented at The Blue Room Theatre as part of the 2020 FRINGE WORLD Festival, where it won a Weekly Award for Best Theatre, eventually taking out the overall Best Theatre Category Award across the whole festival.
-Waterloo was also nominated for Best Production in the Experimental and Contemporary category at the 2020 Green Room Awards and was recently presented at Brown’s Mart Theatre for the 2021 Darwin Festival.
+Waterloo was then presented at The Blue Room Theatre as part of the 2020 FRINGE WORLD Festival, where it won a Weekly Award for Best Theatre before also taking out the overall Best Theatre Category Award across the whole festival.
+Waterloo was also nominated for Best Production in the Experimental and Contemporary category at the 2020 Green Room Awards and was presented at Brown’s Mart Theatre for the 2021 Darwin Festival.
+Waterloo was presented as part of the British Council’s UK/Australia season at Summerhall in Edinburgh and at the 2023 Bondi Festival Sydney.
+In 2025 Waterloo was presented at Theatreworks as part of their mainstage season and at Junction Festival in Launceston, Tasmania.